mshernandez5/aes-file-encrypt/README.md

 # aes-file-encrypt

-A basic implementation of AES 128/192/256 in ECB mode using PKCS5 padding to encrypt files.\
+A basic implementation of AES 128/192/256 in ECB/CBC mode using PKCS5 padding to encrypt files.\
-TODO: More Secure Modes, Multithreaded ECB
+TODO: More Modes, Multithreaded ECB

 # Compiling